 In connection with the Business Combination, we issued 8,636 shares of Series A Convertible Preferred Stock (the "PIPE Shares"), and the PIPE Warrants (as defined below) to purchase 863,500 shares of Common Stock, at a purchase price of \$1,000 per share and warrant, for an aggregate purchase price of \$8,635,000 (the "PIPE Investment") pursuant to subscription agreements dated July 20, 2022 (collectively, the "PIPE Subscription Agreements").
 Each PIPE Share is convertible into a number of shares of Common Stock equal to the purchase price divided by the conversion price.
-The initial conversion price was equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our Common Stock, calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments.
+The initial conversion price is equal to \$10.00 per share (subject to a downward adjustment to no lower than the floor price of \$2.00 per share based on the public trading price of the shares of our Common Stock, calculated at 90 days and 150 days following the effective date of the registration statement with respect to registration of such securities) in accordance with the terms of the Series A Certificate of Designation, subject to certain adjustments.
 The Series A Certificate of Designation includes the right for the issuer to redeem such shares at 120% of the issue price of PIPE Shares then outstanding.
 Additionally, the PIPE Subscription Agreement contains customary representations and warranties, and certain transfer restrictions.
 The closing of the sale of the PIPE Shares and the PIPE Warrants was conditioned upon, among other things, customary Closing conditions and the consummation of the transactions contemplated by the Business Combination Agreement.
 The issuance of the securities pursuant to the PIPE Subscription Agreement was consummated substantially concurrently with the Closing of the Business Combination.
-The proceeds from the Best Efforts Offering were used to redeem substantially all of the PIPE Shares at a redemption price of 120% of the aggregate purchase price of the PIPE Shares.
-The remaining 200 PIPE Shares not redeemed with the proceeds of the Best Efforts Offering were reset to the floor conversion price of \$2.00 per